DevExpress/devextreme-documentation/concepts/05 Widgets/Toast/05 Show and Hide the Toast/01 API.md

         });
     });

 With Angular, Vue, or React, use a different technique.
 Bind the [visible](/api-reference/10%20UI%20Widgets/dxOverlay/1%20Configuration/visible.md '/Documentation/ApiReference/UI_Widgets/dxToast/Configuration/#visible') property of the **Toast** widget to a component property.
-After that, change this property or variable, and the **Toast** will appear or disappear.
+After that, change this property, and the **Toast** will appear or disappear.

 ---
 ##### Angular